TomChv/TomChv/README.md

 ### Welcome to my profile :wave:

 I'm Tom, french developer with an unlimited curiosity, passionate by software, devops, and many other things 📘<br>
-Currently working at [Dagger](https://github.com/dagger/dagger), I'm also working on Open Source project.
+Currently working at [Dagger](https://github.com/dagger/dagger), I'm also working on Open Source project in [Quartz](https://github.com/quartz-technology).

 I love learning new things, right now, I'm on:
-  - Ethereum
+  - CI/CD
-  - Rust
+  - Cryptography
-  - LSP
+  - Writing cool blogpost
-  - HPC & Apache Arrow

 Currently contributing on: